 In some people, certain medicines including aspirin and some medicines for blood pressure can make gout attacks more likely, so speak to your doctor if you think this may be relevant to you.

 Lowering uric acid levels will reduce the frequency of attacks.
 European guidelines for gout prevention recommend a target serum uric acid level of less than 360 (micromoles per litre), however British Society for Rheumatology (BSR) guidelines suggest even lower levels of 300.

 The lower your level of uric acid, the fewer gout attacks you will have.
 Keeping to a healthy weight can also significantly reduce uric acid levels and the risk of gout, and current BSR guidelines suggest slow weight reduction by healthy eating rather than fasting, as sudden fasting can trigger an acute attack.

 BSR guidelines also include several specific dietary measures that may help reduce uric acid and the risk of gout attacks.
 These include:

-- Reducing alcohol intake or avoiding alcohol completely
+- Reducing alcohol intake, especially beer or avoiding alcohol completely

 - Avoiding sugar-sweetened and fructose-containing drinks